Call for Applications: 2014 Urban & Regional Policy Fellowships

 How to Apply

-GMF welcomes interested candidates to read through the fellowship summary for further details on the fellowship and full application process.
-The deadline for submission of pre-applications is January 31st, 2013.
-Successful pre-applicants will be invited to submit a full proposal in February.
-Please contact Bartek Starodaj, Program Assistant, for specific questions at [email protected].
+GMF welcomes interested candidates to read through the fellowship summary on our website for further details on the fellowship and full application process.
+The deadline for submission of pre-applications is April 15, 2014.
+Successful pre-applicants will be invited to submit a full proposal in May.

-Major funding for the fellowship program is provided by Bank of America and the Compagnia di San Paolo.
+Major funding for the fellowship program is provided by the Compagnia di San Paolo and Bank of America.